phrontizo/roonbridge-rpi/README.md

 # roonbridge-rpi
-Docker file for running The HiFiBerry Roon RAAT endpoint on a Raspberry Pi (tested on LibreElec only, with a HiFiBerry DAC+, using the docker plugin). "dtoverlay=hifiberry-dacplus" must be in your config.txt for this to work.
+Docker file for running The HiFiBerry Roon RAAT endpoint on a Raspberry Pi (tested on a RPi 3B+ running Ubuntu with a HiFiBerry DAC+ only). "dtoverlay=hifiberry-dacplus" must be in your config.txt for this to work.

 The entrypoint for this downloads and configures the RAAT components of HiFiBerryOS, then runs raat_app.
 To upgrade, simply restart the container, which will retain the UUID so Roon keeps working correctly.